ahdis/epr-integration-cara/docs/usecases.md

 and is afterwards visible in [eprik-cara atna example](https://test.ahdis.ch/eprik-cara/index.html#/transaction/cfefb940-1039-4f7a-bfa0-49359b2f2c6e)

 ## Use the IdP Assertion from EPRIK
 For document access you need to have an assertion which is based on a IdP token.
-EPRKIT allows you to get the IdP assertion which you can use for retrieving the XUA assertion token if your primary system is not integrated yet with the IdP.
+EPRKIT allows you to get the IdP assertion which you can use for retrieving the SAML2 assertion token if your primary system is not integrated yet with the IdP.

 Authenticate with your Identity Provider on the top right.
-If you are authenticated successfully you can add either add the IdP Token directly to your request or reference it it via the HTTP header or within the SOAP header (replace x-eprik-idp-assertion-id with value received after authenticating).
+If you are authenticated successfully you can add either add the IdP Token directly to your request or reference it it via the HTTP header (replace x-eprik-idp-assertion-id with value received after authenticating).

 reference IdP Token with [HTTP header](requests/sts-idp-httpheader.http):
 ```